Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Contributions of scale symmetry to the Hall Effect

-In this section, we will be interested in the consequences of non-relativistic anisotropic scale symmetry in describing quantum Hall fluids.
+In this section, we will be interested in the consequences of non-relativistic anisotropic scale symmetry in describing Hall fluids.
+We will follow the procedure described in \cite{Cho:2014vfl} where the Hall viscosity and the Wen-Zee term are derived using an effective hydrodynamic theory.
 The Hall viscosity results from the Berry phase term in the effective action \cite{Cho:2014vfl}.
-More specifically, it is the response to spatial stress in the corresponding term in stress energy tensor.
-The effective field theory consists of the Schr\"odinger field minimally coupled to a background electromagnetic field $A_{\mu}$, and a ``dynamical" statistical field $a_{\mu}$.
-The inclusion of the Chern Simons term involving the field $a_{\mu}$ follows from the need to study perturbations about a mean field of a strongly coupled, anyonic system.
-The statistical field term in effect fixes the statistics of the system to be either bosonic or fermionic, and enables the study of responses to the system.
-After the perturbation has been taken into account, one can then integrate out this field to have the effective field theory description of Quantum Hall Effect.
-In this context, the field $\Phi$ represents either a composite boson or a composite fermion, and since we are interested in the consequences of curved backgrounds on the system, we will investigate the former.
-We can use the result of Eq.~(\ref{diffschrodinger2}) to express the Chern Simons Landau Ginzburg (CSLG) effective action of the Quantum Hall effect \cite{Zhang:1992eu} in the following way
+More specifically, it is the response to spatial stress in the corresponding term of the stress energy tensor.
+The effective field theory consists of the Schr\"odinger field minimally coupled to a background electromagnetic field $\mathcal{A}_{\mu}$, and a ``dynamical" statistical field $a_{\mu}$.
+The inclusion of the Chern Simons term involving the field $a_{\mu}$ follows from the need to study perturbations about a mean field of a strongly coupled anyonic system.
+The field $a_{\mu}$ in effect fixes the statistics of the system to be either bosonic or fermionic and enables the study of responses to the system.
+After the perturbation has been taken into account, one can then integrate out this field to have the effective field theory description of the Hall fluid.
+In this context, the field $\Phi$ represents either a composite boson or a composite fermion.
+Since we are interested in the consequences of curved backgrounds on the system, we will consider the field $\Phi$ as a composite boson.
+We can then express the Chern Simons Landau Ginzburg (CSLG) effective action of the Quantum Hall system \cite{Zhang:1992eu} in the following way,

 where $\varepsilon^{\mu \nu \lambda}$ is the Levi Civita tensor, and the covariant derivative on the curved background `$D_{\mu}$' is,